 - All required insurance certificates

-- Copy of current audit
+- Copy of two most recent audits

-- Copy of required business licenses and permits
+- · Copy of required business licenses and permits

 Application Scoring (1 of 2)

 Minimum requirements for application submission: Applicants submitting applications may be not-for-profit or for-profit corporations or partnerships.
 Applicants requesting affordable housing acquisition and/or rehabilitation funds must have a minimum of five (5) years of experience in the acquisition and rehabilitation of owner-occupied affordable housing and/or first-time homebuyer programs.